 Frequently Asked Questions

-What is a 360 image and how does it work?
+What is a 3D Virtual Tour image and how does it work?

-A 360 image simulates a real-world experience of looking left to right, up and down and moving forward or backward.
-Unlike a flat image that simply can be zoomed in and out at the same angle, a 360 image provides a user with the virtual reality of being in the location or viewing a product in the real world.
+A 3D virtual tour simulates a real-world experience of looking left to right, up and down as well as moving forward or backward.
+Unlike a flat image that simply can be zoomed in and out at the same angle, or a 360 image that only allows panning up and down or left to right, a three dimensional (3D) virtual tour image provides a user with the virtual reality of physically being in the location or viewing a product in the real world.

-What’s the difference between a standard jpg and a 360 jpg image?
+What’s the difference between a standard jpg or 360 image versus a 3D Virtual Tour image?

-The difference between a standard jpg and a 360 jpg image is much like comparing a photo to the real-world.
 A standard jpg is flat and one dimensional; what you see is what you get.
-A 360 jpg image, on the other hand, contains additional embedded data allowing a user to see the image within the context of a sphere.
-It can be panned up and down, left and right, forwards and backwards.
+If you’re on an electronic device you can zoom in on standard image but that’s it.
+A 360 image, however, is an image that contains additional embedded data allowing a user to see the image within the context of a sphere.
+Viewers can pan up and down, or left to right.

-Can I use 360 images in print media such as for magazines, PDF files or brochures?
+Can I use 3D Virtual Tour images in print media such as for magazines, PDF files or brochures?

-Unfortunately, no. 360 images are similar to videos in that they require certain technology that won’t translate into printed media.
-However we can extract 2D photos, from the 4k resolution, 3D, 360 images which can then be added to print media.
+Unfortunately, you cannot.
+3D Virtual Tour images are similar to videos in that they require certain technology that will not translate into printed media.
+However, we can extract 2D photos from the 3D Virtual Tour images which can then be added to print media.
+Contact us for more information.

-How are Matterport 360 tours different than video tours?
+How are Virtualize It 3D tours different than video tours?

-Matterport 360 tours are 3D, 4k resolution and are fully interactive, providing users with an immersive, virtual reality experience.
-Video tours are merely a watch and observe experience.
-With Matterport’s 4k, 3D, 360 virtual tours you can move about, as if you’re walking through the space or establishment.
+Virtualize It tours are three dimensional, 4k resolution and are fully interactive, providing users with an immersive, virtual reality experience.
+Video tours only allow users to watch and observe.
+With Virtualize It’s tours users can move about as if they are physically walking through the space or establishment.

 What’s the difference between 4k and 1080p in terms of resolution?

 4k is 8 million PPI and 1080p is only 2 million PPI (pixels per inch).
-In other words, 4k resolution is significantly better, crisper and more like what the human eye would see in the real world.
+In other words, 4k resolution is significantly better, crisper and more like what someone would see on a high definition television screen or monitor.

 Do you edit any of the images you provide (e.g. lighting, color, etc.)?